 She adds: ‘I’m really firm on the second point here because a lot of other things might no matter that much but this one’s crucial.
 The sound, the song and the emotional core I want to deliver are very important.’
 And despite being a platinum-selling mega star, still releasing via major labels and all that there is an undeniable independent stubbornness that really shines above all the clichés one might have when it comes to Dido‘s pop.
 And here I am, almost twenty years later, still rooting for her against all the cool kids.
 No matter it it’s No Angel, Still On My Mind or the records in-between: there are really great songs with substance hidden in her catalogue and you are all happily invited to discover some of thanks to the possibilities of the modern day media landscape.
 That paradigm shift is overdue and I heavily invite you to take a closer look.

-Dido’s fifth album Still On My Mind will be released on March 8 via Sony BMG.
+Dido’s fifth album Still On My Mind is out now via Sony BMG.